- Langside Campus

 What will I learn?

-Life drawing is an important additional element and this is provided by the College at a reduced cost.
+Life drawing is an important additional element and may be offered by the College at a reduced cost.

-Please click on the following links to see samples of student work:
+Please click on the following links to see samples of previous students' work:

 Employer and industry links

 We have well established links with professional Artist and Designers.
 You can participate in live industry projects.

 Previous projects include Residencies at House for an Art Lover, Ice-cream Factory, Art Residency on Isle Skye.

 The Glasgow School of Art Associate Student Scheme (Year 2)

 HNC students who meet the eligibility criteria and prefer to progress directly into Year 2 will have the opportunity to participate in the Glasgow School of Art (GSA) Associate Student Scheme programme as their first choice.
 The Associate Scheme offers a programme of activity to help support students on their applications to and readiness for Year 2 of a range of programmes at the GSA.
 Around one-third of the HNC cohort participates in the Scheme each year.
 Participation in the Associate Student Scheme does not guarantee the offer of a place at the GSA.
 For more information visit the GSA website.

 This course is ideal if you are looking to progress to either degree-level study or an HND qualification.

 Students have progressed to a wide range of universities and art schools across the UK and abroad including